mfiers/Moa/doc/markdown/introduction.md

 Moa wraps a set of common bioinformatics tools as Makefiles.
 Using Moa gives you a:

-* A uniform interface; all Moa makefiles use a central library that provides a uniform, command line, interface to configuring and executing jobs.
+* A uniform interface; although Moa is based around Gnu Make, all commands are executed using the "moa" utility script.
+The "moa" script often just invokes Gnu Make but is able to handle a few extra cases where the use of Gnu Make is not possible.

 * An easy way to track and repeat a set of analyses.
-Using Moa makes the creation of organized analysis structures easy.

-* Interaction; templates are designed to interact with each other and make it easy to build pipelines using the Moa makefiles as building blocks.
+* Interaction; the Makefile templates are designed to interact with each other and make it easy to build pipelines with the Moa makefiles as building blocks.

 * Parallel execution; Gnu make facillitates (limited) parallel execution of jobs.
 There is nothing however, that prevents integrations with a third party cluster solution such as Hadoop or SGE.

-Apart from a set of template Makefiles, the Moa contains several other

-* moaBase; a central library describing a number of central routines used by all Makefiles

-* The "moa" helper script; a frontend to using Moa.

-* Additional helper scripts; several of the template files require helper scripts that are part of the moa package.

 ## Example session

 The best way to understand how to use Moa is a sample session.

 We'll start by creating directories to hold the data and analysis
 structure:

     mkdir introduction
     cd introduction

+We've created a directory called `introduction` to store the introductory tutorial.
+Within this directory we'll organize the components of our sample analysis.
+We want to initialize this directory so that it becomes a part of a moa pipeline.
+This is usefull later, if we want to run all analysis at once.
+To do this, run:

+    moa new -p introduction

+The "moa new" command is used to create new moa jobs.
+In this case, since it is the first the -p (or --project) parameter tells Moa that this project is called "introduction".
+Moa uses a frontend script (called moa) to provide uniform interaction with the system.
+We'll now create a new directory to hold the first step of the pipeline:

     mkdir 10.download
     cd 10.download
+    moa new

-We've created a directory called `introduction` to store the introductory tutorial.
-Within this directory we'll organize the components of our sample analysis.
-Moa doesn't enforce any organization your analysis pipeline, but expects the user to do so.
+Moa doesn't enforce any organization of an analysis pipeline, but expects the user to do so.
 An easy way to do this is by employing a logical directory structure.
-Hence, the directory describing the first step in our analysis, downloading data from NCBI, is prefixed with a `10.`.
+Hence, the directory describing the first step in our analysis: downloading data, is prefixed with a `10.`.
 Later steps will use higher numbers.
+Note that "moa new" is executed again, this time omitting the -p parameter.
+If the project parameter is omitted, moa tries to resolve this by reading the moa configuration in the parent directory.

-We have will now created a new folder to hold a genome sequence we are about to download and set up the Moa makefile to actually do the download.
+We will now created a new folder to hold a genome sequence we are about to download and set up the Moa makefile to actually do the download.

     mkdir 10.genome
     cd 10.genome
-    moa new 'download ecoli from NCBI' ncbi
+    moa new -t 'download a potato bac' ncbi

-Note that we use the a utility script called `moa`.
-This script takes some general tasks around running Moa that cannot be done using Makefiles.
-In this case, calling `moa new` a Moa Makefile is created.
-The arguments of `moa new` are a (descriptive) title and `ncbi`.
-The latter defining a template Makefile that describes how to download data from NCBI.
+This time we have added a new parameter to the 'moa new' invocation:
+"ncbi".
+This tells Moa that in this directory the "ncbi" template should be used that allows easy downloading of information from NCBI.
+We also provide, as a good practice, a descriptive title using the -t (or --title) parameter.
+In general, once a moa makefile is instantiated you can call "moa help" to get some information on how to use this template:

+    moa help

+(Note that if you want help on how to use the moa frontend script, you should use moa --help)

+Before you can execute this job you have to tell what needs to be downloaded.
+This is easy if you know the Genbank accession number.
+In this case we'll download the nucleotide sequence (from the database nuccore) with the accession id AC237669.1

+   moa set ncbi_db=nuccore
+   moa set ncbi_query=AC237669.1

+Moa will give a response indicating that it has set the two parameters.
+You can also check the "moa.mk" file that stores job specific parmaters or run:

+   moa show

-Before you can execute the Makefile you have to set parameters telling Moa what you want to download.
-Running `make help` gives you an overview of all the parameters that you can set.
-In the case of an `ncbi` Moa Makefile, there are two parameters that really need to be
-set: `ncbi_db` and `ncbi_query`.
+help` gives you an overview of all the parameters that you can set.
+In the case of an `ncbi` Moa Makefile, there are two parameters that really need to be set: `ncbi_db` and `ncbi_query`.
 The other variables can be guessed.

 Values for these parameters can, in this case, be found on the NCBI website.
 Once you have a found a sequence the parameters can be